Freelance writing seems like the ultimate dream come true, doesn’t it?

 A freelance writer who is hell-bent on making a success of his writing business will have no qualms about creating samples he won’t be paid for.

 If you don’t have samples and clients – what do you have to do all day?
 Use the time to create samples for yourself.

 Want to write product descriptions?
 Write at least three descriptions of products in your preferred target markets.
 Then put them up on your writer site as samples.

 Want to write web copy?
 Write it for yourself.
 Or offer to do it for free for another small business owner or freelancer.
 Just don’t forget to ask for a testimonial in return.

 Work Pro Bono: There are TONS of non-profit organizations desperate for good writers.
-Brochures, case-studies, reports, white papers, etc is how they market themselves.
-Find a charity you’re really passionate about and offer your services as a writer.
+Brochures, case studies, reports, white papers, etc. is how they market themselves.
+Find a charity you’re passionate about and offer your services as a writer.
 In return, ask them to give you a testimonial and referral.

 Guest Post: Best portfolio developing method ever!
 You get credit, build authority as a writer and in some cases, even get paid.
 What’s not to like about this scenario?

-Start Your Own Blog: As clichéd as it sounds, this advice works.
+Start A Blog: As clichéd as it sounds, this advice works.
 You don’t have to blog regularly or even worry about getting traffic.
 You aren’t building a popular blog.
 You’re setting one up to attract clients.

-Create 5 blog posts to publish on your writer site.
+Create five blog posts to publish on your writer site.
 Make sure each one is written from the client’s point of view.
 How will the client benefit by hiring a freelance writer?
-How can a freelance writer solve their problems, help them earn more money, build their authority?
+How can a freelance writer solve their problems, help them earn more money, and build their authority?